kenakofer/hymnsinger/docs/listing/as_the_deer_with_eager_yearning.md

 ---
 layout: song_page
 song_file: as_the_deer_with_eager_yearning
-title: As the deer with eager yearning
+title: "As the deer with eager yearning"
 description: "As the deer with eager yearning seeks the cooling watercourse, so my soul with ardor burning longs for God, its heav'nly source.
 When shall I behold G... theist 4part acapella 2verse musicbyother textbyother"
 image: https://github.com/kenanbit/hymn-singer/releases/latest/download/as_the_deer_with_eager_yearning-trad.png
 ---